iterative/dvc.org/content/docs/command-reference/exp/run.md

 at least a checkpoint <abbr>output</abbr> is needed so that the experiment can later continue from that output's last <abbr>cached</abbr> state.

-⚠️ Using the `checkpoint` field in `dvc.yaml` is only compatibly with `dvc exp run`, `dvc repro` will abort if any stage contains it.
+⚠️ Using the `checkpoint` field in `dvc.yaml` is only compatible with `dvc exp run`, `dvc repro` will abort if any stage contains it.

 Then, in your code either call the `dvc.api.make_checkpoint()` function